dguillaume24/Dashboard--Sales-performances-/README.md

 Changing column names
 Remove duplicates
 # 2 EDA
-Here are the tables in Markdown syntax:
+I apologize for that.
+Here are the tables formatted correctly for Markdown, so they will display properly in your GitHub README file:

 ### 1. Central Tendency